mlazarz/IDCE-30274_Lab-6_python-folium-maps/README.md

 For the first two maps of Starbucks locations in LA county, a .geojson of the LA county boundary and a .geojson of LA zipcodes polygons as well as a .csv file of Starbucks locations is used.
 In the last map, data was access from the [Folium Github data repo](https://github.com/python-visualization/folium/tree/master/examples/data).

-### Choropleth of Starbucks location counts in LA zipcodes
+## Map 1: Choropleth of Starbucks location counts in LA zipcodes

 1. The LA county .geojson, zipcode .geojson, and .csv of Starbucks locations are imported.
 2. The folium, pandas, and json libraries are imported.